 - 5.00 pm Event closes

-Presented by Heinrich & Ilze Wolff, Directors, Wolff Architects
+Heinrich & Ilze Wolff, Directors, Wolff Architects

 Radical propositions for new educational environments are best established through cycles of conversation and provocation.
 This keynote address will share how ideas were developed and advanced for private and public educational buildings.
 The importance of collective thinking is established through human relations before the design process starts.
 In architecture, the importance of the collective is expressed by exaggerating spaces for the collective as the central ordering device of the buildings.
 In the context of limited resources, such exaggeration is necessary to give the buildings a character that people can be proud of.